architmallik7/drone-buildx/README.md

 ## Docker

-Build the Docker images with the following commands:
+Build the Docker images with the following commandss:

 ```console
 docker build \